jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 ### Verify On Windows

-1. Play a video in Jellyfin web client and trigger a video transcoding by setting a lower resolution or bitrate.
+1. Play a video in the Jellyfin web client and trigger a video transcoding by setting a lower resolution or bitrate.

 2. Open the "Task Manager" and navigate to the GPU page.

 3. Check the occupancy of the engines as follows.
-   Duplicate engine name indicates the GPU may have multiple video engines.
+   Duplicate engine names indicate the GPU may have multiple video engines.

    - **3D** - 2D/3D engine or GPGPU workload